 Getting There: Square Edith Piaf (Metro Line 3: Porte de Bagnolet or Gambetta Station)

-- Guide to the 20th Arrondissement (Edith Piaf's birthplace and site of the memorial)
+- Our Complete Guide to the 20th Arrondissement (Edith Piaf's birthplace and site of the memorial)

 - La Java Nightclub (Piaf gave some early performances here)